maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_chat_service.md

 inline int getAllConversationsUnreadCount()
 ```

-Get unread-number for all conversations (unreads for individuals and groups marked as blocked is not counted)
+ Get number of unread messages for all conversations (unreads for individuals and groups marked as blocked is not counted)

 **Return**: int